 The recoverable value of deferred tax assets must be examined at the end of each accounting reporting period.
 The company must reduce the carrying amount of a deferred tax asset to the extent that it is no longer probable that sufficient taxable profit will be available before it lapses to allow for the computing of the deductions of the deferred tax asset.
 Any such reduction may be reversed in future periods to the extent that it becomes probable that sufficient taxable profit will be available to compute these deductions.

-The statutory income tax rate in Argentina for the years 2019 and 2020 is 30%, pursuant to Law No. 27,430, as amended by Law No. 27,541 (Social Solidarity and Productive Reactivation Law).
-Pursuant to said laws, the rate is 25% for the years beginning as from January 1, 2021.
+Pursuant to Law No. 27,430, amended by Law No. 27,541, the statutory income tax rate in Argentina for fiscal year 2020 was 30%, and 25% for fiscal years beginning on or after January 1, 2021.